 Lodurva Jain Temple (15KM from Jaisalmer)

-Dedicated to the 23rd Tirthankara, Parshva.
-This temple was destroyed in 1152 AD and reconstructed in 1615 by Seth Tharu Shah.
-It was again rebuilt in the 1970’s as a reminder of its former glory.
+Dedicated to the 23rd Tirthankara, Parshva, this temple was destroyed in 1152 AD, reconstructed in 1615 by Seth Tharu Shah, and again rebuilt in the 1970’s as a reminder of its former glory.
 Come see if you can pick out the distinct signs of the different architects.

-Let us know if you are interested to visit these places.
-We are happy to provide you with information, arrange transportation and / or guide for you.
-We usually incorporate these sights with our Desert Safari Tours as well to make sure that our guests do not miss out on any attractions.
+Let us know if you are interested in visiting any of these places.
+We are happy to provide you with information, arrange transportation, and / or a guide for you.
+We usually incorporate these sights into our Desert Safari Tours.